What is hay fever?

 - Swelling around the eyes

 In addition to the symptoms listed above, people who suffer from both asthma and allergic rhinitis are likely to experience asthmatic symptoms during an attack of hay fever.
 Most commonly these include a tight feeling in the chest, wheezing and shortness of breath.
+If you think that you or a loved one may be affected by hay fever, you can get a free symptom assessment by downloading the Ada app.

 - Airborne mold (summer and autumn)